-ITV has released a first look image of Helena Bonham Carter as Noelle Gordon as filming begins on Russell T Davies' new drama Nolly.
+ITVX has released a first look at Helena Bonham Carter as Noelle Gordon in Russell T Davies' new drama Nolly which launches in February.

 The three-part drama comes 40 years after Noele Gordon’s shock sacking from Crossroads and will explore the all-powerful reign, and fall from grace, of the inimitable Noele Gordon, TV legend and Queen of the Midlands, the darling of the establishment until it turned on her and betrayed her.